lucasglasner/CROCO-CEAZAMAR/README.md

 In simple words, the idea is to run a dynamical downscaling of ERA5 and Mercator to build the initial conditions for a forecast run.
 Since ERA5 has an approx. 6 days delay this downscaling is run every day giving an unbiased restart file that is 6 days apart from real time.
-The forecast run consist of a small hindcast that takes account this delay and uses the GFS analysis for filling the missing atmospheric forcing, that allows to perform a croco simulation to the current date.
-The second part of the forecast run is just a free run of croco forcing with the GFS forecast and the Mercator forecast.
-The idea is to postprocess the forecast run for operational uses because it will save hourly 3D fields everyday from 6 days past to 10 days to the future.
-The hindcast simulation with save everyday a single daily avg output that can be used for research purposes.
+The forecast run consist of a small hindcast that takes account this delay and uses the GFS analysis to fill the missing atmospheric forcing, that allows the stretching of the simulation to the present time.
+The second part of the forecast run is just a free run, forcing with GFS and Mercator global forecasts.
+The idea is to postprocess the forecast run for operational uses because it will save everyday hourly 3D fields from 6 days past to 10 days to the future.
+The hindcast simulation will everyday store a single daily avg output that can be used for research and improvement purposes.